dylanlott/guildmaster/README.md

 1. Reads the game data from the specified CSV file
 2. Initializes each player with a base Elo rating
-3. For each game, updates player ratings based on their performance
+3. For each game, updates player ratings based on their performance using pairwise outcomes
 4. Calculates and displays the final Elo ratings for all players

 ## Contributing